semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - It is a **16-digit number**, e.g. 0000-0002-1825-0097, used in combination with a https URI, e.g. [https://orcid.org/0000-0002-1825-0097](https://orcid.org/0000-0002-1825-0097)

+### Features

-- As a number, it is designed to be a **career-long identifier**, no information that can change over a person's career, e.g., name, country, institution, field of study, is embedded in the actual id.
+- An ORCID id is a number designed to be a **career-long identifier**.
+No information that can change over your career, e.g., name, country, institution, field of study, is embedded in the actual id.

-- Names are not enough to ensure credit for your work -> ORCID ids are **unique and persistent** identifiers specifically for researchers, analysts and scholars :clap: e.g. here are three different people named `Sergio Martínez` each with a different ORCID:
+- They are **unique and persistent** identifiers specifically for researchers, analysts and scholars :clap: e.g. here are three different people named `Sergio Martínez` each with a different ORCID id:

   - [https://orcid.org/0000-0001-9806-2805](https://orcid.org/0000-0001-9806-2805) (me)
   - [https://orcid.org/0000-0002-3941-5348](https://orcid.org/0000-0002-3941-5348) (an informatics engineer in Catalunya)
   - [https://orcid.org/0000-0002-7322-5898](https://orcid.org/0000-0002-7322-5898) (a physicist in Madrid)

-- Unlike email addresses, if you leave the university, **the ORCID id travels with you**, along with your list of past activities.
+- Unlike email addresses, if you leave your current work place, **the ORCID record travels with you**, along with your list of past activities.

+- Your data, **owned and controlled** by you:
+  - Users have full control over *what data are linked to their id*, and how those data are made *public, limited or private*.
+Your ORCID id is always publicly visible, but you control the [visibility settings](https://support.orcid.org/knowledgebase/articles/124518-visibility-settings) for all other content in your record.

+  - Unlike most online research profile systems, ORCID is a not-for-profit organisation so users *own their id and record* (the data linked to their identifier).
+ORCID makes your public data available under a Creative Commons [CC0 License](https://en.wikipedia.org/wiki/Creative_Commons_license#CC0) through the ORCID website.

+  - Trusted organizations may add, update, or remove information in your ORCID record *only if* you have granted permission for them to do so.

+- Your record is **not** a repository for your research files, ORCID simply links to wherever they live in a handy page about yourself that you can then share publicly with others, or keep to yourself.

+>I use my iD as an online master list of all my publications: it’s the perfect link to give anyone who wants to read what I’ve done recently, introduce me at a conference, or consider me for a new position.
+Since the source of the information is clearly shown, it’s easier to confirm that I’m not making it up (https://orcid.org/blog/2018/02/15/create-sustainable-research-portfolio-orcid).

-- After the creation of ORCID in 2011, identifiers are beginning to be [widely-used](https://orcid.org/statistics) in different academic contexts:
+- ORCID was created in 2011.
+Identifiers are beginning to be [widely-used](https://orcid.org/statistics) in different academic contexts:

 <p align="center">
 <img src=figures/orcid_map.png width="500">